Ivo-Balbaert/The_Way_to_Mojo/book/10_Errors, testing, debugging and benchmarking.md

 ## 10.3 Testing
 ### 10.3.1 Module testing
 We already discussed assert_equal in § 3.5.
-But this module implements various a whole set of testing utilities.
+But this module implements a whole set of testing utilities.

 See `testing1.mojo`:
 ```py